EFI-Customs/Motronic-1.3-Speeduino-Compatible-Project/README.md

 You can also achieve your own base map by using the Speeduino base maps found here: [Official and user contributed base tunes for Speeduino installations](https://github.com/speeduino/Tunes)

 ## Motronic 1.3 General Information & Observations
 These instructions are designed for the V1.7 Motronic 1.3 Board.
-V2.x instructions will be made available early in 2023.
 For the Motronic 1.3 compatible ECU, please ensure you have done;

 ### Air Flow Meter (AFM)